JuhoErvasti/tat/README.md

 > [!NOTE]
 > The program is in an early state and has not been thoroughly tested.

 Currently has been confirmed to work on Linux.
-Windows (non-WSL) is not (currently) not supported.
+Windows (non-WSL) is not (currently) supported.
 I do not have the ability to test on macOS.

 Currently the only option is to use Cargo to install directly from GitHub.